Macedonia (ancient kingdom): Hellenistic era

-The beginning of Hellenistic Greece was defined by the struggle between the Antipatrid dynasty, led first by Cassander, son of Antipater, and the Antigonid dynasty, led by the Macedonian general Antigonus I Monophthalmus and his son, the future king Demetrius I. Cassander besieged Athens in 303 BC, but was forced to retreat to Macedonia when Demetrius invaded Boeotia to his rear, attempting to sever his path of retreat.
+Hellenistic Greece was at first defined by the struggle between the Antipatrid dynasty, led first by Cassander, son of Antipater, and the Antigonid dynasty, led by the Macedonian general Antigonus I Monophthalmus and his son, the future king Demetrius I. Cassander besieged Athens in 303 BC, but was forced to retreat to Macedonia when Demetrius invaded Boeotia to his rear, attempting to sever his path of retreat.
 While Antigonus and Demetrius attempted to recreate Philip II's Hellenic league with themselves as dual hegemons, a revived coalition of Cassander, Ptolemy I Soter of Egypt's Ptolemaic dynasty, Seleucus I Nicator of the Seleucid Empire, and Lysimachus, King of Thrace, defeated the Antigonids at the Battle of Ipsus in 301 BC, killing Antigonus and forcing Demetrius into flight.

 Cassander died in 297 BC, and his sickly son Philip IV died the same year, succeeded by Cassander's other sons Alexander V of Macedon and Antipater II of Macedon, with their mother Thessalonike of Macedon acting as regent.
 While Demetrius fought against the Antipatrid forces in Greece, Antipater II killed his own mother to obtain power.
 His desperate brother Alexander V then requested aid from Pyrrhus of Epirus, who had fought alongside Demetrius at the Battle of Ipsus, but was sent to Egypt as a hostage as part of an agreement between Demetrius and Ptolemy I. In exchange for defeating the forces of Antipater II and forcing him to flee to the court of Lysimachus in Thrace, Pyrrhus was awarded the westernmost portions of the Macedonian kingdom.
 Demetrius had his nephew Alexander V assassinated and was then proclaimed king of Macedonia, but his subjects protested against his aloof, Eastern-style autocracy.